Dubz/unifi-utils/README.md

   1. If using USG, add the public key to your SDN (Settings > Site > Device Authentication)
   1. Add entry to ~/.ssh/config
 1. Run update_ssl_radius.sh to verify operation
-1. Add a cron entry to run update_ssl.sh as often as you'd like (it only makes changes if needed, recommended 5 minutes after certbot runs)

 ### INSTALLATION (RADIUS - Other)
 * There is currently no support for other RADIUS servers at this time.
 Please submit a PR if you would like to optionally add support for one

 #### Using bridge mode
 You can optionally use this in a "bridge" mode.
 This will allow you to pull (clone) files from a remote server running certbot, then continue the normal operation of pushing the necessary files to the CloudKey.
-Simply add an entry to ~/.ssh/config for the remote server running certbot, and edit the options at the top for the external server.
+1. Add an entry to ~/.ssh/config for the remote server running certbot, and edit the config at the top for the external server.
+1. Add a cron entry to run get_ssl_bridge.sh after certbot runs, and prior to update_ssl.sh is set to run.
+You can combine the cron jobs to run back to back with one entry by concatenating the cron jobs

+    Ex: `5 0,12 * * * cd path-to/unifi-utils && bash ./get_ssl_bridge.sh && bash ./update_ssl.sh && cd ~`
 ###### Requirements
 * rsync (downloads from remote certbot server)